Chapter 1

 Transparency

 Transparency is at the heart of open source.
 Everything about the software – from its code to the development process and decision-making – is open for anyone to examine.
-This transparency builds trust and allows for a level of scrutiny that often leads to more secure and reliable software.
+This builds trust and allows for a level of scrutiny that often leads to more secure and reliable software.

 Collaboration